SrinivasKalyanT/Retrieval-Augmented-Generation-RAG-for-PDF-Document-Search/README.md

 - Extract and chunk document content.
 - Create and persist vector embeddings using FAISS.
 - Ask natural language questions and receive contextual answers.
+- Uses a lightweight TinyLlama model for efficient inference.